TomoGuide/TomoGuide.github.io/docs/03-tutorial/04-template-matching/index.md

 ```

 - **`--scale=0.2`**: Rescale the pixel size by a facor of input/output so here 5 for example.
 - **`process=filter.lowpass.gauss:cutoff_freq`**: Lowpass filter as 1/Resolution.
-Here 10 Å for example.
-Best to just filter to the binnings Nyquist resolution for "high-res TM".
+Here, 10 Å for example.
+Best to just filter to the binning Nyquist resolution for "high-res TM".
 - **`new_box`** or **`clip`**: Boxsize (in pixels)
 - **`force_header_angpix`**: There might be some discrepancy between the desired and actual pixel size from the way RELION scales the image.
 We force the header to the desired pixel size.

 ### Running template matching on RELION5 tomograms {#rln5tm}

-To run template matching in batch (on all the tomograms in your RELION folder) we will use this **[batch_pytom_wRln5](https://github.com/Phaips/batch_pytom_wRln5)** script we wrote.
+To run template matching in batch (on all the tomograms in your RELION folder), we will use this **[batch_pytom_wRln5](https://github.com/Phaips/batch_pytom_wRln5)** script we wrote.
 It is intended to create `bash.sh` files for SLURM submission.
-It will read all necessary informations like the defocus per tilt and exposure values from the `tilt-series.star` files in your RELION `Tomograms/jobXXX/` folder.
-For each tomogram those values will be provided to the `pytom_match_template.py` script.
-Alternatively, as always you can just run template matching using pytom the conventional way.
-Our scripts are intended to faciliate the batch submission of jobs in case you want to template match hundreds of tomograms.
+It will read all necessary information like the defocus per tilt and exposure values from the `tilt-series.star` files in your RELION `Tomograms/jobXXX/` folder.
+For each tomogram, those values will be provided to the `pytom_match_template.py` script.
+Alternatively, as always, you can just run template matching using pytom in the conventional way.
+Our scripts are intended to facilitate the batch submission of jobs in case you want to template match hundreds of tomograms.

-For ribosomes good results were obtained using:
+For ribosomes, good results were obtained using:

 - Angular search: **10°**
 - Enable random-phase correction: **YES**